-Leave of Absence, Request to Maintain Continuous Enrollment
+Leave of Absence

-Graduate students planning to discontinue registration for a semester or more must submit a Request to Maintain Continuous Enrollment form.
+Graduate students planning to discontinue registration for a semester or more must submit a Leave of Absence request via their Interactive Plan of Student (iPOS).
 This request must be submitted and approved before the anticipated semester of non-registration.
-Students may request to maintain continuous enrollment without course registration for a maximum of two semesters during their entire program.
+Students may request a maximum of two semesters of leave during their entire program.
+Having an approved Leave of Absence by the Graduate College will enable students to reenter their program without re-applying to the university.

-Having an approved Request to Maintain Continuous Enrollment by Graduate College will enable students to re-enter their program without re-applying to the university.
-Students who do not register for a fall or spring semester without an approved Request are considered withdrawn from the university under the assumption that they have decided to discontinue their program.
+Students who do not register for a fall or spring semester without an approved Leave of Absence are considered withdrawn from the university under the assumption that they have decided to discontinue their program.
 Students removed for this reason may reapply for admission to resume their degree program; the application will be considered along with all other new applications to the degree program.

-A student with a Graduate College approved Request to Maintain Continuous Enrollment is not required to pay tuition and/or fees, but in turn is not permitted to place any demands on university faculty or use any university resources.
-These resources include university libraries, laboratories, recreation facilities or faculty time.
+Students with a Graduate College approved Leave of Absence are not required to pay tuition and/or fees, but in turn are not permitted to place any demands on university faculty or use any university resources.
+These resources include university libraries, laboratories, recreation facilities or faculty and staff time.